-My case in Immigration Court seems to be going badly, and at my next hearing, I expect to be ordered deported.
+My case in Immigration Court seems to be going badly, and I expect to be ordered deported at my next hearing.
 What will happen then?
 Will they put me on the next flight out of the country?

-It sounds like you may have given up on your case, but talk to your lawyer about this.
-Even if the judge does order you deported, you may have grounds upon which to file an appeal.
+It sounds like you might have given up on your case, but talk to your lawyer about this.
+Even if the judge does order you deported, you could have grounds upon which to file an appeal.
 Your deportation will be “stayed” (held off on) while you pursue that appeal.

 An appeal is asking a different court to look at your case because you believe your case should have ended differently.
 Appeals are made to the Board of Immigration Appeals (B.I.A.).
 You have 30 days from the day you are ordered deported to submit this, unless you declare in court that you don’t plan to appeal and waive your rights to do so.

 By the way, if you’re not in immigration jail at the time of your hearing, the one thing you do not want to do is skip out on your hearing.
-That will result in an automatic order of removal, and thus a bar to returning to the U.S. for many years.
+That will result in an automatic order of removal ('in absentia'), and you will not be allowed to return to the U.S. for many years.
 Plus, whoever paid your bail money won’t get it back.

 If you've moved or you ignore a "Bag and Baggage" letter from Immigration and Customs Enforcement (ICE), then this agency will refer your file to the fugitive unit.
 This is the ICE police force that tracks people down and arrests them.

 When and whether ICE agents come to arrest you depends on many factors, including the enforcement priorities of the local unit and its level of manpower.
-Once you are listed as a fugitive, however, this information may also reach local law enforcement--that is, regular police and so forth.
-If you are stopped for any offense (even speeding), you may be arrested and held for ICE.
+Once you are listed as a fugitive, however, this information might also reach local law enforcement—that is, regular police.
+If stopped for any offense (even speeding), you could be arrested and held for ICE to come get you.

-Attempting to dodge removal by ignoring the "Bag and Baggage" letter may buy someone a bit more time in the United States as a fugitive, however there are other serious consequences.
+Attempting to dodge removal by ignoring the "Bag and Baggage" letter can buy someone a bit more time in the United States as a fugitive; however, there are other serious consequences.
 You could end up spending more time in jail or prison awaiting removal.
 You could be charged criminally.
 It is possible that friends or family could be charged with harboring a fugitive.
-The arrest could be embarrassing, frightening, or dangerous—in public, in front of your family, in your bathrobe.
+The arrest could be embarrassing, frightening, or dangerous—in public, in front of your family, or in your bathrobe.

-Ignoring the order of removal could also count against you in any future attempt to come back to the United States.
+Ignoring an order of removal could also count against you in any future attempt to come back to the United States.
 If you have been ordered deported and are not sure what to do, it is best to contact an attorney as soon as possible to discuss your potential options.